camunda-consulting/camunda-7-code-examples/snippets/tenancytest/README.md

 DMN Decision Table used as part of the sample:
 ![DMN Decision Table](images/dmn-tenancy-test.png)

+The included addTenant.sql will update all relevant history tables with the new tenant identifier into the TENANT_ID_ column which effectively migrates all previously completed process instances.
+It will also update all relevant runtime tables with the new tenant identifier into the TENANT_ID_ column, which migrates any currently running process instances to the new tenant.

 ## Introduction

 The purpose of this proof of concept is to show how one might handle the following scenario: